 Office Operations in 2023:

 Please see our “What to Expect – Pandemic Edition” page for instructions on what to expect for your tax preparation appointment.

-We are currently requiring our staff to be fully vaccinated (meaning they have had either one J&J vaccine dose, or both doses of either Moderna or Pfizer, as well as passing the two week time period after the second dose).
-All of our staff are fully vaccinated, and all are actively in the process of getting their booster shots.
+We are currently requiring our staff to be fully vaccinated (meaning they have had either one J&J vaccine dose, or both doses of either Moderna or Pfizer).
+All of our staff are fully vaccinated, and all are getting their second booster shots when they are eligible for them.

 For further information on the pandemic on a local level, we have a post on our blog listing sources that have been providing the most up-to-date information and metrics for our local area.
 We have found these sources to be helpful and reliable.
 You can find that post by clicking here.